Providing a convenient method of entering without raising the shutter.

 How It Works

-Unlike wicket gates within roller shutters, those installed within Sectional Overhead Doors are designed to raise with the door, but you must ensure the door is securely closed before attempting operation.
+Unlike a roller shutter; wicket gates within Sectional Overhead Doors are designed to raise together; but, you must ensure the gate is securely closed before attempting operation.

 If your opening is an emergency exit, these integral pass doors can also be installed with a panic bar.